-- Academic Excellence: Since 2008, Eastern University sociolog students have placed at or near the 95th percentile on the Major Field Test (MFT).*
+- Academic Excellence: Since 2008, Eastern University sociology students have placed at or near the 95th percentile on the Major Field Test (MFT).*

 - Personal Attention from Expert Faculty: Our fun, supportive, and innovative faculty have a deep interest in the success of their students.
 Every full-time faculty member holds a PhD.

-- Faith, Reason, and Justice: Our faculty are explicitly committed to Christian faith and its integration to reason and justice.
-Our program has a proven record of commitment to social justice and transformation.
+- Faith, Reason, and Justice: Our faculty are explicitly committed to Christian faith and its integration with reason and justice.
+Academic rigor and a proven record of commitment to social transformation are hallmarks of the program.

-- Global Outlook: Our program offers a distinct global flavor and outlook.
+- Global Outlook: Our program offers a distinctly global flavor and outlook.

-- Opportunities for Meaningful Internships: Our program offers opportunities for internships in easily accessible urban, suburban, and even rural settings.
+- Opportunities for Meaningful Internships: Our program offers opportunities for hands-on learning in easily accessible urban, suburban, and even rural settings.

-- Unique Study Abroad Program: The Study Abroad: Malawi Program exposes interested students to people experiencing significant material poverty in the demographically majority world.
+- Unique Study Abroad Program: The Study Abroad in Malawi Program exposes interested students to people experiencing significant material poverty in the demographically majority world.

-*For Sociology majors, the Sociology Major Field Test (MFT) from Educational Testing Service (ETS) is a major assessment tool for the program.
+*The Sociology Major Field Test (MFT) from Educational Testing Service (ETS) is a national assessment tool for sociology majors.
 Covering such core topics as theory, research/statistics, and critical thinking, the MFTs assess the mastery of concepts, principles, and knowledge expected of students at the conclusion of their academic coursework.
-Through the ETS National Comparative Data Guide, students in the program are compared with similar students in various sociology programs across the United States.
+Through the ETS National Comparative Data Guide, Eastern students in the program are compared with similar students in various sociology programs across the United States.